Hem1700/Hem1700/README.md

 # About Me:
-I'm Privacy Engineer at Amazon
+I'm a Privacy Engineer at Amazon

 ## 🌐 Socials: